qmtran/openstack-labs/lab-00/README.md

       It may take around 180 seconds for the machine to fully powercycle.

-## Log back into jumper, install git, and clone your forked repository
+## Log back into jumper, test your work, install git, and clone your forked repository

+0. Test that the following commands resolve and receive ping backs.
+If they do not, now is the time to let the instructor know.
+  * `ping jumper`
+  * `ping controller`
+  * `ping compute`

   0. `ssh centos@<Jumper Public IP> -i student.pem`